Xraydylan/EdgeML-Arduino/README.md

 3. Use the `set_modules` method of `SensorManagerInterface` to set the `modules` array.
 4. Use the `set_sensor_counts` method of `SensorManagerInterface` to set the total number of sensors (`SENSOR_COUNT`) and physical modules (`MODULE_COUNT_PHYSICAL`).
 5. Use the `set_sensor_configs` method of `SensorManagerInterface` to set the sensor configurations (`CONFIG`).

+Optionally an `update` method can be added.
+It will be called every loop with high frequency.

 If there are any special sensors they get included as follows: